Starwood Preferred Guest® Business Credit Card from American Express

-This card, paired with a free membership in the SPG loyalty program, can fast-track you to free nights or free flights, depending on how you choose to use your earnings.
-With one of the highest points values in the travel biz, the Starwood brand offers plenty of luxury options in its portfolio to use up the pile of points you’ll be amassing.
+This card, paired with a free Marriott Rewards loyalty program, can fast-track you to free nights or free flights, depending on how you choose to use your earnings.
+The Starwood-Marriott-Ritz-Carlton brand powerhouse offers plenty of luxury options in its portfolio to use up the pile of points you’ll be amassing.

 Who should get this card

-Frequent business travelers who can stay within the Starwood portfolio — including Sheraton, Westin and W Hotels — stand to benefit the most from owning this card.
+Frequent business travelers who can stay within the SPG Marriott Rewards portfolio stand to benefit the most from owning this card.

 Fees and APR

-• There’s an annual fee of $95, waived the first year.
+• Annual fee is $95, waived the first year.

 • Pay no foreign transaction fees when making purchases outside the U.S.

-• A penalty APR of 29.99% will apply for at least 12 billing cycles if you miss a payment or pay your bill late and you may have to pay a late fee of up to $38.
+• A variable penalty APR will apply for at least 12 billing cycles if you miss a payment or pay your bill late and you may have to pay a late fee of up to $38.

 • See Rates & Fees.